snotskie/ttrpg/site/src/index.md

 **Blessed by Insurance:** When a character fails a Check or loses a Contest to tend to your wounds, that character may turn the failure into a success or the loss into a win.
 Then this ability cannot be activated again until you spend ①①① to recharge it, and when it is recharged, increase the cost to recharge it by ①①.

-!!! compat "Session Shop: Abilities"
-    At the end of a session, you may:

-    - spend ③③③ to gain your third Ability
-    - spend ④④④ to gain your fourth Ability
-    - spend ⑤⑤⑤ to gain your fifth Ability by creating one of your own and gaining it, within reason

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.

-    However, a suggestion is this: Whenever a player gains a new Ability, allow them the opportunity to also replace one of their existing Abilities.
+    One suggestion is this: Whenever a player gains a new Ability, allow them the opportunity to also replace one of their existing Abilities.

 ## Items

 !!! tip "Character Creation: Step Five!"
     List three items that your character never leaves home without, within reason.
 These will be the items you start the game with.

-When you need an item your character does not already have listed, it could still be narratively reasonable for your character to have that item on them anyway.
-Once per scene, to see if your character came prepared with just the item you need, within reason, spend ① and perform a Home Stat Check.
-If you roll equal to or greater than twice the number of items you have listed, then the Check succeeds and you may add the item to your list.
-Otherwise, the Check fails and you may not perform another Home Stat Check this way this session.

 ## Playing the Game